gabrielamgelo/Pens-and-Printers-Sale-Analysis/README.md

     Language: Python
     Python Libraries:
-    Pandas: Used for data, cleaning, manipulation and analysis Matplotlib & Seaborn: Used for visualizations.
+    Pandas: Used for data cleaning, manipulation and analysis Matplotlib & Seaborn: Used for visualizations.
     Jupyter Notebook: Used or interactive data exploration.